Nicholas Roerich: Revolution and emigration to United States

 The Roerichs remained in the United States from October 1920 until May 1923.
-A large exhibition of Roerich's art, organized partly by the U.S. impresario Christian Brinton and partly by the Chicago Art Institute, began in New York in December 1920 and toured the country, to San Francisco and back, in 1921 and early 1922.
-Roerich befriended acclaimed soprano Mary Garden of the Chicago Opera and received a commission to design a 1922 production of Rimsky-Korsakov's The Snow Maiden for her.
+A large exhibition of Roerich's art, organized partly by the U.S. impresario Christian Brinton and partly by the Art Institute, began in New York in December 1920 and toured the country, to San Francisco and back, in 1921 and early 1922.
+Roerich befriended acclaimed soprano Mary Garden, "directa" of the Chicago Civic Opera and received a commission to design a 1922 production of Rimsky-Korsakov's The Snow Maiden for her.
 During the exhibition, the Roerichs spent significant amounts of time in Chicago, New Mexico, and California.

 Politically, Roerich was at first anti-Bolshevik.
 He gave lectures and wrote articles to White Russian populations in which he criticized the Soviet Union.
-However, his aversion to communism, "the impertinent monster that lies to humanity," changed in America.
+However, his aversion to Communism, "the impertinent monster that lies to humanity," changed in America.

 Roerich claimed that his spiritual masters, the "Mahatmas" in the Himalayas, were communicating telepathically with him through his wife, Helena, who was a mystic and a clairvoyant.
 The beings from an esoteric Buddhist community in India were said to have told Roerich that Russia was destined for a mission on Earth.
 That led him to formulate his "Great Plan," which envisaged the unification of millions of Asian peoples through a religious movement using the Future Buddha, or Maitreya, into a "Second Union of the East."
 There, the King of Shambhala would, following the Maitreya prophecies, make his appearance to fight a great battle against all evil forces on Earth.
 Roerich understood that as "perfection towards Common Good."
 The new polity was to include southwestern Altai, Tuva, Buryatia, Outer and Inner Mongolia, Xinjiang and Tibet, with its capital in "Zvenigorod," the "City of Tolling Bells," which was to be built at the foot of Mount Belukha, in Altai.
 According to Roerich, the same Mahatmas revealed to him in 1922 that he was an incarnation of the Fifth Dalai Lama.

-Roerichs' collaboration with Bolshevik diplomats and aim to gather intelligence on the British, led several scholars to place Nicholas Roerich as a participant in the British-Russian colonial Great Game.
+Roerich's collaboration with Bolshevik diplomats and aim to gather intelligence on the British, led several scholars to place Nicholas Roerich as a participant in the British-Russian colonial Great Game.

 In 1923, Roerich, the "practical idealist," set out to the Himalayas with his wife and his son Yuri.
 Roerich initially settled in Darjeeling in the same house that the 13th Dalai Lama had stayed during his exile in India.
 Roerich spent his time painting the Himalayas with visitors such as Frederick Marshman Bailey, Lady Emily Bulwer-Lytton, and members of the 1924 British Everest Expedition, as well as Sonam Wangfel Laden La, Kusho Doring, and Tsarong Shape, influential Tibetans.
 According to British intelligence, lamas from the Moru monastery recognized Roerich as the incarnation of the Fifth Dalai Lama due to a mole pattern on his right cheek.
 It was during his stay in the Himalayas that Roerich learned about the flight of the 9th Panchen Lama, which he interpreted as the fulfillment of the Matreiya prophecies and the bringing about of the Age of Shambhala.